esa/pykep/doc/sphinx/examples/ex6.rst

    :align: left

-THis plot is produced by the following code:
+This plot is produced by the following code:

 .. code-block:: python